 - Increased timelines.
-Incorrectly written unit tests lead to code quality drops, and engineers end up fixing bugs more often than before.
+Incorrectly written unit tests lead to code quality drops, and engineers fix bugs more often than before.

 Our engineers have worked on TDD projects in other companies, so they’ve seen their fair share of TDD implemented incorrectly.
 All the pitfalls suggest that the standard “Code-Test-Refactor-Test” cycle would be faster and more productive than “partial TDD.”

-To be 100% correct, it’s actually possible to implement “partial TDD” by creating clear boundaries in the project.
-For example, module A has a published interface and module B is a client.
+To be 100% correct, it’s possible to implement “partial TDD” by creating clear boundaries in the project.
+For example, module A has a published interface, and module B is a client.
 You can do TDD on A even if B does not.
-However, this should be driven by engineers very experienced in TDD, otherwise, it will easily go wrong.
+However, this should be driven by engineers very experienced in TDD.
+Otherwise, it will easily go wrong.

 ― Risk 2.
 Slower development in the beginning

-As with any new approach, TDD slows down the development at the beginning.
+As with any new approach, TDD slows development initially.
 The team has to adapt to changes, so the functionality will be developed slower than before.
 The duration of the adaptation period depends mostly on the team size and the engagement of team members skilled in TDD.
 The bigger the team, the longer it takes for everyone to adopt TDD, so for large teams of 12+ engineers, it could take as much as 6 months.

-It’s critical to be ready for the adaptation phase and take it into account when planning the project timeline.
+It’s critical to be ready for the adaptation phase and consider it when planning the project timeline.

-Other factors that impact TDD adoption and stretch the adaptation period are the:
+Other factors that impact TDD adoption and stretch the adaptation period are the following:

 - Development skills of engineers